Adam West Biography

 West took over the name ‘Adam West when he made his entry into Hollywood, in 1959.
 He starred in the movie ‘The Young Philadelphians’ where his role was small but impactful.
 The movie also starred Paul Newman.

-For the next few years West received only supporting roles in both the small and big screen.
-He did recurring roles as the Sergeant Steve Nelson on the popular and hit TV series ‘The Detectives’.
+For the next few years, West received only supporting roles on both the small and big screen.
+He did recurring roles as Sergeant Steve Nelson on the popular and hit TV series ‘The Detectives.’
 He later got an opportunity to travel to Italy where he starred in the ‘The Relentless Four’.

 West had gained success and popularity with his supporting roles in movies and Television.
-However, his biggest break came with his role as crime fighting super-hero Batman in the eponymous TV series in 1966.
+However, his biggest break came with his role as the crime-fighting superhero Batman in the eponymous TV series in 1966.
 Producers of the show saw West’s ability to pull wisecracks easily and spontaneously, which made him a perfect fit for the role.

 In the same year, West starred in the full-length feature film ‘Batman’.
 However, the TV series ‘Batman’ had to be terminated in 1968 owing to increasing costs.

-Post his high profile role, after seeing the hilt of success; West was reduced to making guest appearances in county fairs and rodeos.
-He was also seen in some theatrical films such as ‘The Marriage of a Young Stockbroker’, ‘The Specialist’, ‘Hardcore’, ‘Hooper’ and ‘The Happy Hooker Goes Home’.
+Post his high-profile role, after seeing the hilt of success; West was reduced to making guest appearances in county fairs and rodeos.
+He was also seen in some theatrical films such as ‘The Marriage of a Young Stockbroker’, ‘The Specialist’, ‘Hardcore’, ‘Hooper’ and ‘The Happy Hooker Goes Hollywood.’

 Major Works